PauloOrtizF/predictive-brain-lab.github.io/hpc_cluster.md

 There are two ways of accessing one of the access nodes: a **command line interface (CLI)** and a **graphical user interface (GUI)**.
 From the CLI you will use a terminal (shell) to navigate the access nodes and communicate with the HPC.
 From the GUI you will see a graphic desktop window (running on [LINUX](https://en.wikipedia.org/wiki/Linux) software) on your computer which you can navigate and use the terminal there to send your commands.

 ### Command Line Access (CLI)
-The command line access allows you to connect with one of the access nodes using a terminal interface (i.e., you will be using the **access node** computer only by typing in LINUX commands in the terminal).
-From there you can access all of your user data present in the DCCN cluster as well as send your analyses to the HPC.
-To effectively use the terminal, you will have to learn how to navigate it using certain commands.
-If you are not familiar with this, check here for resources to learn how to do it .[INSERT LINK TO LINUX BELOW]
+The command line access allows you to connect with one of the access nodes using a terminal interface (i.e., you will be using the **access node** computer only by typing in commands in the terminal).
+From there you can access all of your user data present in the DCCN cluster as well as send your analysis to the HPC.

+To effectively use the terminal, you will have to learn how to navigate it using certain commands (using LINUX).
+If you are not familiar with this, check [here](#linux) for resources to learn how to do it.

 #### How to Connect to the CLI?

 For **Windows users** see the instructions [here](https://hpc.dccn.nl/docs/cluster_howto/access-internal.html#ssh-login-with-putty).

 _Tips and Tricks_
--	You can use any of the mentat00x servers.
-Connect to anyone you want.
+-	You can use any of the `mentat00x` servers.
+You can connect to whichever you want.
--	The configuration on the WIKI is exactly how the screen in your computer should look like
+-	The configuration on the HPC WIKI is exactly how the screen in your computer should look like
 -	When you are logging in with your username and password, you will not see the password being typed.
-However, it is there, so once you finish simply click enter (this is the same username composed of the three first letters of your name and surname)
+However, it is there, so once you finish, simply click enter (this is the DCCN account in which the username is composed of the three first letters of your name and surname)

 For **MacBook users**
 The wiki does not contain information on how to do it.
-For this software, you will not be making use of PUTTY.
+For this operating system (OS), you will **not** be making use of PUTTY.

 These are the steps:
 -	Open the terminal of your computer (`cmd+spacebar` and type in `terminal`)
 -	In the terminal you will directly type:
 `ssh username@mentat001@.dccn.nl` (e.g., ssh pauort@mentat001.dccn.nl)
 -	You will be prompted to insert your password (your typing will not be appearing, but it is being typed).
 -	Done!
 You will see a message that says you have effectively connected to the server on your terminal.